 This plan shows a typical floor bearer layout for a cabin with an overall dimension of 3.0m – you should refer to your own set of plans for the exact layout of these for your cabin.
 If you have an insulated floor, a 19mm thick timber edging piece is supplied to fix along the ends of the bearers to close the ends off (there are no air voids with an insulated floor and therefore no ventilation is required).
 The interlocking wall log notch is typically set in by 0.1m from each log end, hence the base measuring 2.8m.
 Please note that the plan shows the spacing between each of the bearers as well as the width of the bearer on plan view.
-Floor beaerers are always laid flatways in order to allow for the floorboards to be fitted at the end of the job as described later on.
+Floor bearers are always laid “flatways” in order to allow for the floorboards to be fitted at the end of the job as described later on.
 Please note that they are called floor bearers and not floor joists, this is because they are designed to be supported by a sub-base.
 They are not designed to take the full load and span from one side of the building to the other.

 The logs are joined in the middle of a partition wall or portal archway.
 The metal plate is supplied in long lengths which can be cut to length on site with snips or hacksaw.
 The joining logs should be tightly clamped and then fixed using a screw through the metal plate either side of the joint which will stop the logs spreading in the future (these screws should be angled away from each other slightly as this will pull the joint together and also increases the pulling strength of the screws).
 Every course of logs should be joined in this way.

 Screw the timber flanges to the underside of the purlins and screw the coving support to the side walls (the flange for the ridge beam is from thicker timber and has the 2 lower corners cut at 45 degrees to form a feature detail).
 We provide lengths of T&G boarding that will require cutting down to suit the gaps between the purlins (these should be cut around 10mm shorter to allow for movement and irregularities between the purlins).
 Lay the short lengths of T&G boarding between the purlins, resting on the flanges.
 Making sure that there are 10mm spaces at the start and finish of each bay in case the boarding swells.

 NB Do not fix the roof boards tightly together as they may swell and cause damage to your roof structure and felt.

-Once the felt has been fitted, the barge boards and fascias can be fitted which helps to hold the felt down.
+Once the felt roll has been fitted, the barge boards and fascias can be fitted which helps to hold the felt down.
 (Installation of other roofing materials, ie felt shingles / recycled rubber roof tiles / onduvilla, will vary slightly from the above method - please refer to the installation guide for that specific product if it is relevant)

 Once the cabin has been installed it is very important that it is painted with a high quality preservative/stain immediately (all of the exterior as well as the interior including the ceiling), the exterior coating must also be water repellent.